mongodb/docs/source/includes/fact-cross-org-billing-prereqs.rst

 - A paying organization and all linked organizations must be in good standing and have no failed payments.

-- A paying organization and any linked organizations must be on the same subscription plan.
+- A paying organization and any linked organizations must be on the same support level.

 - A paying organization and any linked organizations must have the same minimums, uplifts, and SLA for their